twbs/bootstrap/docs/4.0/components/spinners.md

 <div class="spinner-border">Loading...</div>
 {% endexample %}

+### Reverse

-You can also reverse the spinner's border.
+You can also reverse the spinner's border with `.spinner-border-reverse`.

 {% example html %}
 <div class="spinner-border spinner-border-reverse">Loading...</div>
 {% endexample %}

+### Colors

 The border spinner uses `currentColor` for it's `border-color`, meaning you can customize the color with [text color utilities][color].
-Here's the regular and reverse border spinner in blue, along with the supported variants.
+Here's the regular and reverse border spinner in blue.

 <div class="bd-example">
   <div class="spinner-border text-primary">Loading...</div>
   <div class="spinner-border spinner-border-reverse text-primary">Loading...</div>
 </div>

+Use any of our text color utilities on the standard or reversed border spinner.

 {% highlight html %}
 {% for color in site.data.theme-colors %}